-The general picture of the Initial and Early Upper Paleolithic in Siberia is a mosaic combination of stone reduction technologies, bone and antler processing, as well as an amazing variety of fossil materials representing various species within the genus Homo.
-Forms of modern symbolic behavior look rather stable in the archaeological context of the Early Upper Paleolithic of northern Eurasia between 40,000-50,000 years ago.
-This is especially true of personal ornaments, which constitute symbolic nominal systems.
+The general picture of the Siberian Paleolithic is a mosaic combination of stone knapping technologies, bone and antler treatment, as well as the amazing variety of anthropological materials representing various species including the genus Homo.
+Forms of modern symbolic behavior look rather stable in the archaeological context of the Early Upper Paleolithic of northern Eurasia between 40,000 and 50,000 years ago.
+This context is especially true for personal ornaments which constitute symbolic nominal systems.

 More than 50 archaeological sites dating back to the Initial and Early Upper Paleolithic have been studied in Mongolia, the Altai, the Cis-Baikal and Trans-Baikal, and Arctic Siberia.
 Today over 500 items made of bone, ivory, ostrich eggshell, seashells, and soft stone are represented in the Siberian and Far Eastern collections.